rehmatworks/bbup/README.md

 bbup remote-upload
 ```

-UPload a remote file to a selected bucket:
+Upload a remote file to a selected bucket:

 ```bash
 bbup remote-upload --bucket mybucket